spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Here's a [minimal example to play with](https://play.openpolicyagent.org/p/LpzDekpDOU){: rel="nofollow"}.

-This is also important for single sign-on integrations: only the [integration creator](../../integrations/single-sign-on/README.md#setting-up-the-integration) gets administrative permissions by default, so all other administrators must be granted their access using a login policy.
+This is also important for Single Sign-On integrations: only the [integration creator](../../integrations/single-sign-on/README.md#setting-up-the-integration) gets administrative permissions by default, so all other administrators must be granted their access using a login policy.

 ### Granting access to external contributors

 !!! danger
-    This feature is not available when using [single sign-on](../../integrations/single-sign-on/README.md) - your identity provider **must** be able to successfully validate each user trying to log in to Spacelift.
+    This feature is not available when using [Single Sign-On](../../integrations/single-sign-on/README.md) - your identity provider **must** be able to successfully validate each user trying to log in to Spacelift.

 Sometimes you have folks (short-term consultants, most likely) who are not members of your organization but need access to your Spacelift account - either as regular members or perhaps even as admins.
 There's also the situation where a bunch of friends is working on a hobby project in a personal GitHub account and they could use access to Spacelift.
 Here's an example of a policy that allows a bunch of whitelisted folks to get regular access and one to get admin privileges: